-The Doane Greek system is the largest student organization with over 220 active members in fraternities and sororities.
-Membership creates immediate support networks, meaningful friendships and connections that last a lifetime.
+Greek Life at Doane University is the largest student organization with over 280 active members in fraternities and sororities.
+Membership creates immediate support networks, meaningful friendships, and connections that last a lifetime.

 Many alumni consider their Greek experience to be one of the most worthwhile, developmentally meaningful and enjoyable components of their well-rounded education from Doane.